 All the finishing kit is unbranded and made of steel.
-I would imaging after a bit of exposure to the elements, a bit of rust might start to appear here and there, but it is a budget bike after all!
+I would imagine after a bit of exposure to the elements, a bit of rust might start to appear here and there, but it is a budget bike after all!

-There is a useful kickstand and provisions for mudguards and pannier rack, which will come in handy for commuters.
+There is a useful kickstand and provisions for mudguards and a pannier rack, which will come in handy for commuters.